 Reassure them you’ll tell them if you’re feeling unwell, and take your medicines when you’re supposed to.

-If you feel you’re not getting along, it may help to get advice from someone else, like our Clinical Psychology Service.
+If you feel you’re not getting along, it may help to get advice from someone else removed from your family setting.

 Growing up with CGD means you’ve probably had periods of ill health, no doubt some stays in hospital and lots of adapting to life where you’re always at risk of picking up an infection.